While it is true that anyone can go and start a podcast, that does not mean it will be successful.

 Any social media platform you are active should be used to promote your next episode when it comes out.

-If you already have all the Audio content taking your channel out of us won’t be hard.
+If you already have all the Audio – taking your podcast to the next level won’t be hard.

 All you have to do is get some camera equipment.
 Record some video along with your next episode and upload it to YouTube for an even bigger audience.